KevinBatdorf/pattern-css/readme.txt

 === Pattern CSS - A Stylesheet For Blocks And Patterns ===
 Contributors:      kbat82
-Tags:              css, styles, stylesheet, custom, blocks, patterns, design, sync Tested up to:      6.4
+Tags:              css, styles, stylesheet, custom, blocks, pattern, design Tested up to:      6.4
 Stable tag:        1.0.1
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Add custom CSS styles to any block without worrying about performance, conflicts, or bloated overhead.
-Supports reusable patterns too!
+Add CSS styles to any block or synced pattern!
+Automatically optimizes, minifies, and smart loads only where required.
+No bloat, all performance.

 == Description ==